Celestin Tomić: A professor in Split

 In 1947 he went to Split, teaching Holy Scripture and biblical languages at the Divinity College there until 1953.
 As a definitor of the Zagreb custodia, he was moved to Zagreb, where, in 1953, he started teaching biblical languages and some subjects from the Holy Scriptures at the Catholic Divinity College.
 On several occasions, he acted as vice-dean and dean of the said Faculty, while, in 1988, he was retired.
 Fr.
 Celestin was also teaching different Biblical subjects on the Philosophical-Theological Institute of the Society of Jesus in Zagreb, from 1970 to 1994.
-Over a number of years, each week, he was explaining various Biblical texts to the novices of the Carmelite sisters on Vrhovec and of the Sisters of Mercy in Frankopanska in Zagreb.
+Over a number of years, each week, he was explaining various Biblical texts to the novices of the Carmelite sisters on Vrhovec and of the Sisters of Mercy in Frankopanska St. in Zagreb.

 Biblical language editor

 When the exhaustive project of publishing a new Croatian translation of the Bible was initiated, Celestin acted as Biblical language editor for most Old Testament books.
 He also wrote the initial remarks accompanying the Old Testament Wisdom Books.
 The Zagreb-based publishing house "Stvarnost" implemented the project, with the first edition appearing on the Croatian market in 1968, followed by a number of re-editions.
 The publishing house was soon taken over by "Kršćanska sadašnjost", also from Zagreb.
 Fr.
-Celestin also acted as a Biblical sub-editor for the New Testament edition prepared by Duda and Fućak (1973), and as a Biblical auditor of all Croatian lectionaries used by the Church officials in liturgy.
+Celestin also acted as a Biblical sub-editor for the New Testament edition prepared by Bonaventura Duda and Jerko Fućak (1973), and as a Biblical auditor of all Croatian lectionaries used by the Church officials in liturgy.